-1) Rental Units

-- Minimum affordability period (i.e. the length of time the units will be deed restricted) will be no less than 30 years.
+- 1) Rental Units - a) Minimum affordability period (i.e. the length of time the units will be deed restricted) will be no less than 50 years.
 The affordability period will commence once occupancy is documented for the final bond assisted unit.
 Should other project development funding sources require an affordability period longer than 30 years; the County's deed restriction for affordability will match the longest required period.
-Buyout, reduction or removal of affordability restrictions will not be permitted. - Maximum rents / rent limits for the County-assisted multi-family units cannot exceed the approved multi-family rental rates issued by Florida Housing Finance Corporation, as adjusted by Palm Beach County for the applicable income tier and housing unit size.
+Buyout, reduction or removal of affordability restrictions will not be permitted.

-2) For-Sale Units

-a) All for-sale units developed with bond financing will have deed restrictions with a minimum affordability period of 15 year recurring, starting upon sale of the unit to the homeowner.
+- b) Maximum rents / rent limits for the County-assisted multi-family units cannot exceed the approved multi-family rental rates issued by Florida Housing Finance Corporation, as adjusted by Palm Beach County for the applicable income tier and housing unit size. - c) Maximum rent limits for workforce housing units serving households 80% 110% AMI cannot exceed 90% of the County's published rent limit. - d) The rental rates for all County-assisted units may only be increased upon lease renewal. - 2) For-Sale Units - a) All for-sale units developed with bond financing will have deed restrictions with a minimum affordability period of 15 year recurring, starting upon sale of the unit to the homeowner.
 Buyout, reduction or removal of restrictions or requirements will not be permitted.

-D) Re-Sale Requirements
+D) Re- Sale Requirements

-1) Rental Units

-- a) If the project development is sold, or 50% (aggregate) or more of the ownership changes to a non-affiliated entity, the loan must be satisfied, and the deed restriction will remain in place until the end of the affordability period.
+- 1) Rental Units - a) If the project development is sold, or 50% (aggregate) or more of the ownership changes to a non-affiliated entity, the loan must be satisfied, and the deed restriction will remain in place until the end of the affordability period.
 This excludes non-affiliated ownership changes where the Low-Income Housing Tax Credit (LIHTC) syndicator / investor changes.
-If there is an assignment by a general partner or managing member of its ownership interest to another entity which was a project partner at closing of the County Loan, the County will review and evaluate the change in ownership to see what amount of the bond loan, if any, should be repaid. - b) The County shall be given a 60-day notice of intent to sell (by certified mail) when a project, funded in whole or in part with bond funds, is being sold, or 50% (aggregate) or more of the ownership changes to a non-affiliated entity.

-2) For-Sale Units
+If there is an assignment by a general partner or managing member of its ownership interest to another entity, which was a project partner at closing of the County Loan, the County will review and evaluate the change in ownership to see what amount of the bond loan, if any, should be repaid. - b) The County shall be given a 60-day notice of intent to sell (by certified mail) when a project, funded in whole or in part with bond funds, is being sold, or 50% (aggregate) or more of the ownership changes to a non-affiliated entity. - 2) For-Sale Units